skoruba/Duende.IdentityServer.Admin/README.md

 ## Licence

-This repository is licensed under the terms of the [**MIT license**](LICENSE.md).
+This repository is licensed under the terms of the [**Apache License 2.0**](LICENSE.md).

+**NOTE**: Duende.IdentityServer is available under both a FOSS (RPL) and a commercial license.
+For more information about licencing please check this [link](https://duendesoftware.com/products/identityserver#pricing).

-**NOTE**: This repository uses the source code from https://github.com/IdentityServer/IdentityServer4.Quickstart.UI which is under the terms of the
+This repository uses the source code from https://github.com/IdentityServer/IdentityServer4.Quickstart.UI which is under the terms of the
 [**Apache License 2.0**](https://github.com/IdentityServer/IdentityServer4.Quickstart.UI/blob/master/LICENSE).

 ## Acknowledgements

 This web application is based on these projects:

 - ASP.NET Core
-- IdentityServer4.EntityFramework
+- Duende.IdentityServer.EntityFramework
 - ASP.NET Core Identity
 - XUnit
 - Fluent Assertions